MochiJump/MochiJump/README.md

 # MochiJump
-This project has been mothballed, I'd like to clean up the code, however, it just isn't worth the time to do it at the moment
+This project has been mothballed, I'd like to clean up the code, however, it just isn't worth the time to do it at the moment.
+This project did it's job and that is allow me to test out my knowledge and refine my skills when first beginning my journey as a developer.

 ## Recent Changes